JSON-ms/www/docs/interface.md

 #### Field Values:
 - `type`: Specifies a supported field type as defined earlier.
 - `label`: The title that will be displayed within the field.
+- `multiple`: A boolean value that indicates whether the field can accept multiple values (e.g., for `select` or `checkbox` types).
+- `prepend`: An optional string that will be displayed before the input field.
+- `append`: An optional string that will be displayed after the input field.
+- `hint`: An optional string that provides additional information or guidance to the user about the field, displayed below the field.
 - `icon`: (Optional) An icon that will be displayed next to the menu item.
   - Make sure to prefix all icons with "mdi-".
 For instance: mdi-check will show the "check" icon.
   - Documentation: https://pictogrammers.com/library/mdi/
 - `required`: (Optional) It ensures that the user must provide a value, preventing the form from being submitted until the field is completed.
-- `items`: This is applicable only for `array` types.
+- `fields`: This is applicable only for `array` types.
 You can use any supported type here, and you can nest sub-arrays as needed to create complex data structures and hierarchies.
+- `items`: This is applicable only for `select`, `checkbox` and `radio` types.
+You can list all available values or even use an enum.